 The lifetime value rate metric can assist your company in acquiring and retaining highly valuable customers.

-In short, LTV is the projected net profit from the entire future relationship with a player.
+In short, LTV is the projected net profit from a player’s future relationship.
 Knowing the LTV can help iGaming companies develop effective marketing strategies and assess their return on investment.

 5. Player Engagement